Ciantic/mpeg1audio/README.markdown

 in releases.
 Other releases, such as GitHub repository does not include HTML generated documents.

-This package uses Distutils and is easily installed using that:
+This package uses distutils and is easily installed using that:

 	$ setup.py install